1. Unlike many luthiers from the time, Stradivari wasn’t born into a family of violin makers.

 - The Late Period: 1720 – 1737

-Each of his periods has its distinctive characteristics, but The Golden Period was, no doubt, the time Stradivari did his finest work.
+Each of these periods has its distinctive characteristics, but The Golden Period was, no doubt, the time in which Stradivari made his finest work.

 2. Stradivari made some key changes to his design:

 The Long Pattern period was characterized by a larger violin, known as a “Long Strad”.
 Branching out from the standard sizing, Strad’s violins from this time were 12mm longer than the traditional model.
 It is also worth noting that he might have taken his inspiration from Brescian makers, such as Maggini and Gaspar da Salò, who were known for crafting instruments with a darker, more powerful sound.

 From this point on, Stradivari’s lutherie visibly improves, as does his choice of wood.
 He incorporates an intense red, golden varnish into his instruments.
 Another important fact was the change in the arching of the top plate, meaning the instrument was less flexible, adding more resistance to the plate so the musician could play deeper sounds with this stronger core.

 An essential step in his making career, this period guided him toward his infamous Golden Period.
 It is believed that these refinements were the key behind the exceptional sound projection and resonance of his instruments, especially in the 17th century, when musical performances were just starting to happen inside concert halls.

 From 1700 – 1725, Stradivari hit the peak of his violin-making career.
 It was at this time that he distanced himself from the long pattern violin and returned to the standard, smaller-sized instrument.